 Finding Craft Beer In Subotica

 Once we are in Subotica, Pavle takes us to Bates, a wonderful kafana.
-We order bowls of spicy paprika soup followed by huge plates of mixed barbeque.
+We order bowls of spicy paprika fish soup followed by huge plates of mixed barbeque.
 A tamburasi band plays on a small stage, while in front kids dance with their parents.
 We order a round of rakija, and, even though it isn’t as good as anything we drank at the festival, we toast to a good day.

 Now, what craft beer does Subotica have?